MicroEJ/docs/overview.rst

    application on a MicroEJ-ready device.

--  MicroEJ-ready device, an hardware device that will be programmed with a MicroEJ firmware.
-A MicroEJ firmware is a binary instance of MicroEJ runtime for a target hardware board.
+-  MicroEJ-ready device, an hardware device that will be programmed with a MicroEJ Firmware.
+A MicroEJ Firmware is a binary instance of MicroEJ runtime for a target hardware board.

 Starting from scratch, the steps to go through the whole process are